 As usual, we must thank our host, Shane O’Neill (b|t), and remind readers to check out tsqltuesday.com.

 Back when I first took this current job, I was worried sick about doing the commute every day.
 One and a half to two hours in traffic each way.
 Even if I used toll-roads, it might save 10-15 minutes, but it was still super stressful.
-But my wife never stopped encouraging me, telling me it would pay off.
-She put up with the crazy hours, she checked on me periodically, she stayed on the phone to keep me awake sometimes.
-She reminded me often, when the time was right, to have the telecommute/remote-work conversation with management.
+But my family never stopped encouraging me, telling me it would pay off.
+And, when the time was right, I should have the telecommute/remote-work conversation with management.

-And of course, to nobody’s surprise, she was right.
+And of course, to nobody’s surprise, they were right.
 I now work from home 4 days a week, take a vanpool the 5th day, and am much happier and more productive (in general!), much less stressed, and a markedly better driver.
-More importantly, because of her unwavering support, I can still look back and draw renewed energy from those memories and from her still-present spirit that stays with me in my heart.

 One of the first big projects on my plate was upgrading & migrating the SQL 2005 instances to new hardware and SQL 2016.
 We didn’t use anything super fancy for the actual migration, just backup shipping, essentially.
 DbaTools came in very handy for copying over the logins/users without having to hash/unhash passwords.
 The main hiccups were around Agent Jobs and Replication.
 Jobs were turned off at the old server before they were enabled on the new, but due to lack of documentation and understanding of some, it became difficult to see which ones were critically needed “now” vs. which could wait a while, and which may have dependencies on other SQL instances (via linked-servers) that may or may not have moved.